Stewardship of Public Life Commission

 Peace and Justice Commission

-The Peace and Justice Commission consists of ten representatives of member judicatories who work with WCC staff to promote peace and justice initiatives in Wisconsin, including an annual Non-Violence Conference, production and distribution of resource materials, building a network of Peace and Justice advocates throughout the state, engaging in dialogue with ecumenical partners on topics like racism, militarism, etc. The mission of the Peace and Justice Commission is to help churches in Wisconsin to learn more about the power of non-violent love as taught and lived by Jesus, to employ this power more consistently in their communal life, and to work for the utilization of this power to the fullest extent possible in politics and movements for social change.
+The Peace and Justice Commission consists of twelve representatives of member judicatories who work with WCC staff to promote peace and justice initiatives in Wisconsin, including the production and distribution of resource materials, building a network of Peace and Justice advocates throughout the state, engaging in dialogue with ecumenical partners on topics like racism, militarism, etc. The mission of the Peace and Justice Commission is to help churches in Wisconsin to learn more about the power of non-violent love as taught and lived by Jesus, to employ this power more consistently in their communal life, and to work for the utilization of this power to the fullest extent possible in politics and movements for social change.

 Scott Anderson, WCC Executive Director, is liaison to the Commission.
 Contact Scott Anderson or call (608) 837-3108.

 Unity and Relationships Commission

 The Unity and Relationships Commission (formerly Faith & Order) is made up of twelve representatives from WCC member and observer judicatories.
 The many New Testament texts that speak about the importance of the Church’s unity for its mission of reconciliation in the world provide the inspiration for the work of the Commission.
 One of the most important of these is Jesus’ prayer on the night of his arrest, found in John 17.
 On that night in the Garden of Gethsemane, Jesus prayed that all who would ever believe in him would be perfectly one as he and the Father are one, so that the world would believe his message of God’s love.